mv-fs/CSharp2TS/CSharp2TS.CLI/PACKAGE.md

     "ServicesAssemblyPaths": ["path_to_assembly_with_models_1", "path_to_assembly_with_models_2"],
     "ServiceGenerator": "axios", // Only axios supported at the current time

+    "FileNameCasingStyle": "pascal" // 'pascal' or 'camel',
-    "FileNameCasingStyle": "pascal" // 'pascal' or 'camel' }
+    "MemberNameCasingStyle": "camel" // 'pascal' or 'camel' }
 ```